CFGer/frontend-curriculum/01_HTML/lesson/README.md

 * Try including a paragraph and a h1 tag within an article tag.

 #### Exercise 1.3
 * Create three articles with different text.
-Try placing one article inside an <aside> tag and two outside it.
-Enclose all the content except the header and footer in the main tag
+Try placing one article inside an aside tag and two outside it.
+Enclose all content except the header and footer in the main tag

 * Sample solution (available for students in the student guides):